cosmos/cosmos-sdk/docs/core/baseapp.md

 ![Commit](./baseapp_state-commit.png)

+## ParamStore

+During `InitChain`, the `RequestInitChain` provides `ConsensusParams` which contains parameters related to block execution such as maximum gas and size in addition to evidence parameters.
+If these parameters are non-nil, they are set in the BaseApp's `ParamStore`.
+Behind the scenes, the `ParamStore` is actually managed by an `x/params` module `Subspace`.
+This allows the parameters to be tweaked via on-chain governance.

 ## Routing

 When messages and queries are received by the application, they must be routed to the appropriate module in order to be processed.
 Routing is done via `baseapp`, which holds a `router` for messages, and a `query router` for queries.